smistx/blog/blog/20250916_docusaurus_setup.md

 - **Base URL**: If you're using GitHub Pages with a custom repo name, don't forget to set `baseUrl` correctly
 - **Tags**: Keep them consistent from the start - refactoring tags later is annoying
 - **Drafts**: Add `draft: true` to frontmatter for posts you're not ready to publish

-## What's Next?

-Now that the blog is running smoothly, I'm planning to add:
-- A proper About page with my background
-- Better syntax highlighting for security tools
-- Maybe a newsletter signup
-- Custom components for things like CTF writeup templates

 ## Reflections